 We’ve likely all heard the sound from a microphone amplified through loudspeakers.
-This happens often at all sorts of events and performances.
-A speaker or singer will project their voice into a microphone and their voice will be sent though speakers at a much higher volume.
+This often happens at all sorts of events and performances.
+A speaker or singer will project their voice into a microphone, and their voice is sent through speakers at a much higher volume.
 How is this audio amplified?

 Does a microphone amplify sound?
 A microphone is a transducer that converts sound (mechanical wave energy) into audio (electrical energy).
 Mics do not amplify sound, per se, though some mics do amplify the audio signal from their capsules before the signal is outputted.
 All mics require further amplification beyond their own.

 In this article, we’ll take a deeper look into how a microphone amplifies its signal, if at all.
-We’ll also look at the typical gain stages in order get a mic signal to actually produce sound out of a loudspeaker.
+We’ll also look at the typical gain stages to get a mic signal to produce sound out of a loudspeaker.

 Difference Between Sound And Audio

 Before we get into the meat of this article, let’s break down the difference between sound and audio.

 What is sound?
 Sound is a vibration that oscillates within a medium and changes the pressure along a wave within that medium (gas, liquid or solid).
 It is a form of mechanical wave energy.
 Audible sound waves have frequencies in the range of 20 Hz – 20,000 Hz.

 What is audio?
 Audio is the electrical representation of sound.
 Analog audio is sound represented as an AC voltage, while digital audio is sound represented in binary numbers (sample rate and bit depth).
 Sound can be converted to audio via microphones, and audio can be converted to sound via speakers.